ZofiaSamsel/Data_Analysis_in_Python/README.md

 -decide what tactics the doctor will take regarding patients

-# Folder Basic Analysis Dogs
+# Folder: Basic Analysis Dogs
 __Database__ :  Dogs Available for Adoption in the Hungarian Homeless Animals Database (from datahub.io)

 __Content:__